AndreasArvidsson/OpenWebProject-HTTP-loading-bar/README.md

 ```

 * className: Set additional classes to the outer `progress` div
-* className: Set additional classes to the inner `progress-bar` div
+* classNameInner: Set additional classes to the inner `progress-bar` div